-This personal data protection policy (the “Data Protection Policy”) forms part of the General Conditions of the website hosted under the www.guggenheim-bilbao.eus (“Guggenheim-Bilbao.es”) domain name.
-Any term used which is not expressly defined in the Data Protection Policy will have the meaning attributed to it in the General Conditions.
+This personal data protection policy is part of the general conditions of use of the website with its home page in the domains www.guggenheim-bilbao.eus and guggenheim-bilbao-corp.eus (“Guggenheim-Bilbao”).
+Any term that is not defined in this data protection policy shall have the meaning given to it in the general conditions of use.

 1. PERSONAL DATA